 Self-Control Activities for the Classroom

 We recommend using the following activities to solidify your little learners understanding of the concept of self-control.
-All of these resources can be found inside of The Encouraging Classroom full-year curriculum.
+All of these resources can be found inside of The Social Emotional Learning full-year curriculum.
 There are 12 different character traits in total as well as, daily lessons, videos, songs, read alouds with questions, home connections, art projects and more!
 You can also find video trainings about Breathing Techniques, Calm Down Corners, Self Regulation, Morning Meetings, Developing Student Relationships, and more included in the curriculum!

 1. Self-Control Anchor Chart